azoff/control/README.md

 Here are the functions currently supported in `control`:

 - `func Serial(...SerialFunc) error`
-   + chain several functions together in order, aborting if any one has an error
+   + call one or more functions sequentially, aborting if any one has an error

+- `func Waterfall(Any, ...WaterfallFunc) (Any, error)`
+   + call one or more funciton sequentially, passing the result of the previous function into the next

 - `func Parallel(...ParallelFunc) error`
    + run several functions at the same time, aborting if any one has an error